dmc5179/openshift4-disconnected/playbooks/roles/install_httpd/README.md

 ## Installing certificates

 By default, the role uses the self-signed certificate that is generated when installing `mod_ssl`.
 If you want to use a custom certificate, put it in a subdirectory named `files/`, relative to your main playbook location.
 Then set the appropriate role variables.
-For instructions on how to set up your own (self-signed) certificates, see e.g. the [CentOS Wiki](https://wiki.centos.org/HowTos/Https).
+For instructions on how to set up your own (self-signed) certificates, see the following Red Hat Solutions Article [How to create a self-signed certificate on Red Hat Enterprise Linux with OpenSSL](https://access.redhat.com/solutions/532583).

 E.g. you have a server key `acme-inc.key` and certificate file `acme-inc.crt`.
 The directory structure should look: